Bond699/665/README.md

 ## Design Choices and Impact
 **Sufficiency**: The instructions were vague but I implemented the required functionality using the strategy pattern and decorator patterns.
+The requirements were to make 3 types of coffee and 3 types of tea and both can have 3 milk and 3 sugar condiments.

 **Understandability and Modularity**: The more complex a design is, the more time it can take to understand.
 There's a trade-off between design patterns and complexity.
 Design patterns do increase the number of classes and that increases the initial complexity (when someone first sees the design, they must get a handle on all of the classes).
 To help with understandability and modularity, I commented the code and organized the classes into cohesive packages.